ProNeverFake/SA_ROS_PKG/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [development](#development) for notes for developers.

+The contents you need to walk through are:
+- System Environment
+- Prerequisites
+  - ROS Noetic
+  - Moveit!
+  -

+- Installation

-### System Requirements
+### System Environment
-The packages work in ROS Noetics, which is primarily targeted at:
+The packages work with ROS Noetic, which is primarily targeted at:

 - Ubuntu 20.04.4 LTS